cenna17/CMPT201/MemoryLayout.md

 `COMMAND: `objdump -s <the name of the compiled executable>`

-`OR BETTER COMMAND USE 'less': objdump -s <the name of the compiled executable> | less` will show the contents of executables, organized as sections.
+`OR BETTER USE COMMAND 'less': objdump -s <the name of the compiled executable> | less` will show the contents of executables, organized as sections.

 Look for the text section and look for the matching bytes that you get from running your code.
 You will find that all 64 bytes are present in the output of `objdump` in exactly the same order as our program prints out.

-## Task 1: Understanding the Data and BSS Segments
+## Understanding the Data and BSS Segments (Layer Above Text) [MEMORY LAYOUT DIAGRAM](memory_layout_diagram.md)

 The data and BSS segments store the values for static variables in a program.
 The data segment stores *initialized* global or static variables, while the BSS segment stores *uninitialized* global